 Find Free Wifi

-If your budget is really bare-bones check that your accommodation offers free wifi, or you can find free wifi at McDonald’s all over the country.
+If your budget is really bare-bones, check that your accommodation offers free Wi-Fi, or you can find free Wi-Fi at McDonald’s all over the country.
 Unfortunately, free wifi is not as plentiful in cafes as it is in North America.

 Otherwise, search for free wifi at your destination with this map.

-Consider a Working Holiday Visa
+Consider A Working Holiday Visa

 If you have the time, one of the most cost-effective ways of seeing Australia is with a working holiday visa.
 The temporary visa allows eligible applicants to work and live in Australia for up to a year, with the option to extend.

 You can work for one employer for up to 6 months at a time.
-Then, if you would like to get another year visa, you are required to work for 88 days or three consecutive months on a farm.
+Then, if you would like to get another year’s visa, you are required to work for 88 days or three consecutive months on a farm.

-Sound good?
+Sounds good?
 Follow our top tips for moving abroad.

-Get a Budgeting App
+Get A Budgeting App

 Australia has heaps of food courts that offer half price meals after a certain time to avoid waste so get in there early evening for a cheap bite to eat!
 I was lucky enough to find one.